scholtz/dotnet-algorand-sdk/README.md

-# Dotnet Algorand SDK
+# .NET Algorand SDK (v2)

-The dotnet-algorand-skd is a dotnet library for communicating and interacting with the Algorand network.
+The .NET Algorand SDK is a dotnet library for communicating and interacting with the Algorand network from .NET applications.
+There is also a Unity build which offers a 'wrapped' single assembly (avoiding library conflicts with the Unity environment) and tooltip/serialization compatibility.

-Interaction with the Algorand network is carried out mainly via the Algod HTTP API and Indexer HTTP API endpoints.
-This SDK offers API clients for both of those endpoints.
+**For full documentation and SDK examples please visit the [technical documentation](https://frankszendzielarz.github.io/dotnet-algorand-sdk/api/index.html)**

+Important release note: For this version KMD has been reworked completely, and is a breaking change.
+There is now full integration with Algorand/Generator, which led to minor capitalisation changes in some fields.
+The "shape" of the SDK is now stable.

+## General Usage

 Most operations involve producing, submitting and examining the status of transactions.
 To help achieve this the SDK offers a class model (Algod/Model/Transactions) of Algorand transactions and their properties.
 Transactions can then be instantiated, signed, sent and read back using this model.
 There are additional utility methods, such as on the Account class, which simplify tasks like signing the transaction and correlating transaction identifiers.

+The SDK offers client proxies and an HttpClientConfigurator.
+To interact with the Algorand network, you muse either have the Sandbox running, or have access to an Algod node.

+The KMD client allows for use of the local node as a key store.
+The Sandbox comes with a default "wallet" containing three accounts.

 The Indexer client is used for connecting to the Algorand Indexer, which offers a predefined set of queries over a Postgres database of Algorand Blocks and Transactions.
 In this SDK the Indexer client and entity model is separate from Algod, mainly because the model in Indexer is expected to be an ongoing superset of fields and properties over historical versions of the model.
 For example, if a field becomes redundant, changes meaning, or is split into new fields, the Indexer model will continue to offer the historical view.